 Nuts, in general, are undoubtedly one of the healthiest foods available to you.
-Most people turn away from them because of the high caloric value.
+Most people turn away from them because of their high caloric value.
 However, the latest research suggests that eating too few nuts can be harmful to you.
 Out of all the high-quality nuts that exist, cashews happen to be a fan favorite.
-Thanks to the buttery and sweet taste, these are probably everyone’s preferred nut.
+Thanks to the buttery and sweet taste, these are probably everyone’s preferred nuts.
 Yet, some people do have their suspicions about the usefulness and health content of cashews.
-Before we can discuss what exactly consuming a cashew does for you, it is necessary to know how its production occurs.
+Before we can discuss what exactly consuming cashew does for you, it is necessary to know how its production occurs.

 Despite the substantial amount of toxins in these nuts, health experts highly commend cashews for their nutritional content.
 The following provisions are per ounce of cashews:

 - Calories: 157

 - Carbohydrates: 9 grams